Architecture of Houston: Skyscrapers

-One of Houston's most recent downtown landmarks is Discovery Green, a large public park designed by Page Southerland Page with Hargreaves Associates.
+One of Houston's most recent downtown landmarks is Discovery Green, a large public park designed by Page with Hargreaves Associates.

 The Uptown District, located on Interstate 610 West (referred to locally as the "West Loop") between U.S. Highway 59 and Interstate 10, boomed along with Houston during the 1970s and early 1980s.
 During that time the area grew from farm land in the late 1960s to a collection of high-rise office buildings, residential properties, and retail establishments, including the Houston Galleria.
 The area is an example of what architectural theorists call the edge city.
 In the late 1990s Uptown Houston saw construction of many mid- and high-rise residential buildings of the tallest being about 30 stories.

 The tallest structure in Uptown Houston is the 901 ft tall, Philip Johnson-designed, landmark Williams Tower (formerly "Transco Tower"), which was constructed in 1983.
 At the time, it was to be the world's tallest skyscraper outside of a city's central business district.
 The building is topped with a rotating spot light that constantly searches the horizon.
 Williams Tower was named "Skyscraper of the Century" in the December 1999 issue of Texas Monthly magazine.